mdn/content/files/en-us/web/css/anchor/index.md

 {{EmbedLiveSample("Element positioned relative to multiple anchors", "100%", '350')}}

+> [!NOTE]
-> **Note:** This example is a proof-of-concept and not intended to be used in production code.
+> This example is a proof-of-concept and not intended to be used in production code.
 Among its shortcomings, the example breaks if you try to move the anchors past each other horizontally or vertically.

 ## Specifications